vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 }
 ```

+If you wish to suppress all issues, you can use `@psalm-suppress all` instead of multiple annotations.

 ## Using a baseline file

 If you have a bunch of errors and you don't want to fix them all at once, Psalm can now grandfather-in errors in existing code, while ensuring that new code doesn't have those same sorts of errors.